Nickelodeon (Indian TV channel): History

 Viacom18 Motion Pictures distributed Keymon Ache & Nani in Space Adventure, a film based on the Nickelodeon India series Keymon Ache in 2012.
 Another theatrical film, Motu Patlu: King Of Kings from the Motu Patlu franchise was released in Hindi and Tamil on 14 October 2016.

 Nick Jr. was launched in late 2012 after being spun off from the main channel.
 As the main channel did not air any live action shows, these shows aired on TeenNick, which was aired in the evenings on Nick Jr. until 1 February 2017, when it was discontinued.

 In 2013, the channel hosted its first localized Kids Choice Awards.

 On 5 December 2015, Viacom18 launched Nickelodeon HD+, the first children's channel in High Definition in India.
 It originates a different schedule than the main network, including previously unaired international programming such as The Legend of Korra.

-In March 2016, Viacom18 launched a Nick programming block named "Nick Hour" on their free-to-air channel Rishtey.
+In March 2016, Viacom18 launched a Nick programming block named "Nick Hour" on their free-to-air channel Colors Rishtey.
 The programming consists of shows like Motu Patlu, Pakdam Pakdai, The Jungle Book, Go, Diego, Go!, Keymon Ache and Chhoti Anandi (Colors TV series).

 Nick India added a Kannada audio track to the channel on 1 September 2018.
-Four additional language tracks in Marathi, Bengali, Gujarati and Malayalam were added in 2020.
+Four additional language tracks in Marathi, Bengali, Gujarati and Malayalam were added in 2019.

-Nick India announced its first co-production with Nickelodeon International called The Twisted Timeline of Sammy & Raj, slated to air internationally in 2021.
+Nick India announced its first co-production with Nickelodeon International called The Twisted Timeline of Sammy & Raj, which first premiered internationally in late 2022.
+It premiered in India on 15 October 2023.

 On 24 January 2022, in association with Nickelodeon India, Colors Tamil launched the "Nick Neram" block, airing Rudra: Boom Chik Chik Boom and Golmaal Jr..

+On April 15, 2024, the channel, along with its sister channel Nick Jr., started to use the Splat rebrand being used internationally.
+Unlike most Nickelodeon feeds adopting the Nickelodeon logo, the channel retained its on-air name as Nick.